Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species-selector.md

 # Species Selector

-The Species Selector allows you to view and select the species and genome assemblies that you wish to view in the Genome Browser and Entity Viewer.
+The Species selector allows you to view and select the species and genome assemblies that you wish to view in the Genome browser and Entity viewer.

 ## Selecting a species

-In order to start using Ensembl Genome Browser and Entity Viewer, you first need to select a species and genome assembly.
+In order to start using the Genome browser and Entity viewer, you first need to select a species and genome assembly.
 There are two main ways to select a species:

 - Click on the icons representing our 42 most popular species and click the green 'Add' button.
 - Type the name of a species or genome assembly into the search box and select from the auto-complete options in the drop-down menu.
 If there is more than one genome assembly available for your species of interest, a drop-down menu will appear allowing you to select your genome assembly of interest.
 Click the green 'Add' button to add the selected species and genome assembly.